-The following green spaces, also identified on Figure 8 will be protected as designated Local Green Space.
-Developments for other uses will only be supported when it is accordance with national planning policy for local green spaces
+The following green spaces, also identified on Figure 9 will be protected as designated Local Green Space.
+Developments for other uses will only be supported when it is accordance with national planning policy for local green spaces c).
+Other Open Spaces within the Parish identified below will also be protected.
+Any proposals which would result in the loss of these open spaces will be determined in line with Core Strategy Policy OS3.

 - 1. Abbey View West

 - 2. Abbey View East

 - 3. Jubilee Field

 - 4. Coppin Rise

-- c).
-Other Open Spaces within the Parish will also be protected

-Glastonbury Close

-Deerhurst Drive x 1

-Between Forde Lane and Northolme

-Road

-Benjamin Park off Northolme Road

-Wheatridge Road

-Stanbrook Road

-End of Canterbury Close

-Blackthorne Close

-Wyedean Rise x 3

-Fountains Close

-Sydwall Road

-Grantham Close

-Northolme Play Areas

-Dorchester Way x 2

-Rosedale Drive
+Glastonbury Close Deerhurst Drive x 1 Between Forde Lane and Northolme Road Benjamin Park off Northolme Road Wheatridge Road Stanbrook Road End of Canterbury Close Blackthorne Close Wyedean Rise x 3 Fountains Close Sydwall Road Grantham Close Northolme Play Areas Dorchester Way x 2 Rosedale Drive d).
+Where opportunities exist linkages to 'cross parish' green spaces will be promoted to provide defined areas for public access.

-The enhancement of these sites and links to other potential new sites identified on Figure 8 will be encouraged.
+The enhancement of these sites and links to other potential new sites will be encouraged.